-- (a) the primary role of the body is to provide risk management, compliance, internal audit, financial control or actuarial control services to the institution; or - (b) the services provided by the body, either individually or collectively with like services provided by other bodies, may affect the financial soundness of the institution and, under the services contract with the APRA-regulated institution, a significant portion of the total payment to the body is based on performance.
+- 48.58.
+The Remuneration Policy must cover a service contract between an APRA regulated institution and a body that is not a related body corporate of the regulated institution, if: - (a) the primary role of the body is to provide risk management, compliance, internal audit, financial control or actuarial control services to the regulated institution; or - (b) the services provided by the body, either individually or collectively with like services provided by other bodies, may affect the financial soundness of the regulated institution and, under the services contract with the regulated institution, a significant portion of the total payment to the body is based on performance.